DEV-learn-co-curriculum/ghe-auto-redeploy-2/README.md

 <p class='util--hide'>View <a href='https://learn.co/lessons/ghe-auto-redeploy-2'>ghe-auto-redeploy-2</a> on Learn.co and start learning to code for free.</p>

-test auto redeploy, with fake client rate limit
+test auto redeploy, with fake client rate limit and don't try to add teams that don't exist.